steffitan23/cubstart-website/static/media/spec.3a8b36639a181426c86c.md

 Other than that, the final project is very open-ended!
 Be creative and build anything you want.

-If you meet these 3 requirements, then you will receive a passing grade.
+If you meet these 3 requirements, then you will pass this course.
 If you do not meet these minimum requirements but we notice that you've put in substantial effort into the final project and have dedicated time to Cubstart through lecture/lab/OH attendance and homework submissions, then you will also pass!

 For those with prior programming/web dev experience, we encourage you to go above and beyond the minimum requirements!
 Impress us!
 <br></br>